Hume Lake Christian Camps

-Hume Lake Christian Camps is a non-denominational, nonprofit parachurch organization and is one of the largest operators of Christian camps and conference centers in the world.
-Hume operates year-round camps and conference centers at multiple locations with programing for youth, family, and adults and has hosted more than 1 million visitors.
+Hume Lake Christian Camps is a non-denominational, nonprofit parachurch organization that operates a large Christian camp and conference center at Hume Lake in California.
+Operating year-round camps and conference centers at multiple locations, Hume features programing for youth, family, and adults and has hosted cumulatively more than 1 million visitors.
 Hume's camps focus on Bible teaching and worship services.

 Hume Lake

 Hume Lake is located in the Sequoia National Forest 65 miles east of Fresno, California in the unincorporated community of Hume, California adjacent to Hume Lake.
 Hume Lake is primarily a summer camp for students but also hosts various conferences and retreats.
 The 365 acre camp includes four chapels, three dining halls and various accommodations and can host up to 3,000 people at one time and hosts more than 40,000 annually.
 Hume Lake was built on the site of a 100 year old defunct logging town built by the Hume-Bennett Lumber Company and utilizes many of the original facilities.